Espaço Cultural José Lins do Rego: José Lins do Rego Museum

 A place dedicated to the writer José Lins do Rêgo Cavalcanti, from Paraíba chosen to give the Cultural Space its name.
 The José Lins do Rêgo Museum gathers more than 5,000 volumes, cataloged and computerized, from the bibliographic collection of the writer.
 They are books, documents, letters, manuscripts of works that ended in books and stories, kept in the private library of the writer and that are gathered in the museum for public knowledge.

 The entire collection is enriched with canvases, photographs, letters, commendations and personal objects of the writer, such as the family sewing machine, where the layette of José Lins, illustrious son of João and Dona Amélia do Rego Cavalcanti, born on the day June 3, 1901, at Engenho Corredor, Paraíba municipality of Pilar.
-José Lins do Rego started his studies in Itabaiana and graduated in Law from the Faculty of Recife.
+José Lins do Rego started his studies in Itabaiana and graduated in law from the Faculty of Recife.
 He took up residence in Rio de Janeiro, where he died on September 12, 1957, at the age of 56.
 His literary production consists of 12 novels, a memoir, chronicle books and children's literature.
 Among the most widely read books are Menino de Engenho and Fogo Morto.

 The José Lins do Rego museum receives colleges and the general public, with guided tours and presentation of films.
 It offers support and follow-up to research on the work of José Lins do Rego and holds temporary exhibitions, according to the cultural calendar.
 It opened on March 19, 1985.

 Gibiteca Henfil

 The Gibiteca Henfil came up with the extension project of the Federal University of Paraíba (UFPB), brand to make the inventory and conservation of the collection, as well as making it once again accessible to all comic lovers.
-Its collection includes thousands of national and international comic books and hundreds of fanzines, complete collections from the 1980s and older ones totaling four thousand copies.
+Its collection includes thousands of national and international comic books and hundreds of fanzines, complete collections from the 1980s and older ones totaling ten thousands copies.
 A curiosity of the place is that, those interested in donating comics in good condition and exhibiting their copyrighted works are welcome.
 The gibiteca besides spreading unknown artists, makes people know more about the universe of HQ's.
 On the other hand, she encourages the reading of comics in children and adults who come to the place.